brettephillips/DatabaseAppDevelopment/README.md

 The objective of the game is to get your opponent to zero life points.
 In most games a player will start at 20 life points, however there are some formats of the game where a player can start at more life.
 There is a lesser known way to win which requires your opponent draw their entire deck.
 When the player with the exhausted deck attempts to draw a card when none are present in the deck, that player loses.
 A normal game usually plays out with both players putting lands into play that are used to cast creatures, instants, sorceries, enchantments, artifacts, or planeswalker, all of which are referred to as spells.
 Playing these spell cards can be used to defeat the opponent or prevent the opponent from winning all together, which can result in a draw.

 ## Summary/Project Description
-This application will be used to make decklists for Magic the Gathering players who want to save and keep track of their own decklists as well as the decklists of other players.
+This application will be used to make deck-lists for Magic the Gathering players who want to save and keep track of their own deck-lists as well as the deck-lists of other players.
 The decks can be sorted by user input and filters such as color and format.
 The other use of the application will be for users that want to create a deck.
 This will be done by searching for specific cards, which can be done with attributes like name, color of the card, and rarity of the card.
 Once the user finds the card they desire, they can add it to the list.
 The user will be able to view any card and acquire all of the information associated with the cards, including color, CMC(converted mana cost), power, toughness, type, set name, rarity, and the text on the card.
 This application will be helpful to players of the game because it allows them to look up other decks in order to prepare themselves for an event.
-In addition, they can save their own decks in order to print them out for an event in which decklists are required.
+In addition, they can save their own decks in order to print them out for an event in which deck-lists are required.

 ## Goals
 * Users will be able to search through cards based on selectable filters.
-Some filters will be checkboxes, while others will accept text input.
+Some filters will be check boxes, while others will accept text input.
-* Users will be able to select cards and add them to a saved decklist.
+* Users will be able to select cards and add them to a saved deck-list.
-* A user can create, edit, save, share, and delete their saved decklists.
+* A user can create, edit, save, share, and delete their saved deck-lists.
-* Users will be able to view saved decklists from other users.
+* Users will be able to view saved deck-lists from other users.
-* Users can filter saved decklists by criteria.
+* Users can filter saved deck-lists by criteria.
-* Users will be able to rate decklists saved by other users.
+* Users will be able to rate deck-lists saved by other users.

 ## Stakeholders
 * Players of “Magic the Gathering”, both casual and competitive
-	* They want to be able to easily print off their decklist for competitions.
+	* They want to be able to easily print off their deck-list for competitions.
 	* They want to be able to scout their competition
-	* They want to explore other decklist setups in order to improve their own
+	* They want to explore other deck-list setups in order to improve their own
 * Hobby shop owners
-	* They want to review popular cards and decklists for the purpose of making a profit.
+	* They want to review popular cards and deck-lists for the purpose of making a profit.

 ## Scope
 * Out-of-scope: Players will not be able to play against each other using their saved decks.